The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 By “street-legal” it means you need to arrive covered in such a way that at the very least if you’re walking down St. Pete Beach it won’t get you arrested for indecent exposure.
 (Please do NOT take that as a “challenge-accepted” to show up in a Speedo or bikini.)

-We do however have a mandatory face mask policy.
+We do however have a mandatory face mask rule.
 You MUST wear a cloth or similar material face covering that covers your nose AND your mouth at ALL times.
 Even when playing.
 The only exception is if you are eating and sitting at a table.
 Otherwise, your mask must be on.
 If we have to remind you three times to put your mask on, we will ask you to leave (no refund).
 We will have a limited number of masks available for sale (touchless pay/credit/debit card only).

 As far as regular play events, we ask everyone to either arrive in normal street clothes and change when you get here, or be covered up “street-legal” upon arrival.
 So, anything you feel comfortable in.
 Full fetish gear, to street clothes, to nothing at all.
 It’s all welcome once you’re inside.
 Fetish wear is admired, not required.
 We do ask if you are naked, or otherwise attired in such a way as your bare bottom might be touching furniture, that you sit on a towel.